 More information on national preparedness can be found in FEMA’s National Preparedness Resource Library.

-Jordan Nelms is the planning section chief on FEMA’s Region II Incident Management Assistance Team based in New York City.
-Prior to joining FEMA, Jordan served as the planning branch manager at the Maryland Emergency Management Agency, and previously worked as a contractor with Witt Associates supporting homeland security and emergency management programs at all levels of government and the private sector.
-He received a BA in political science/security studies from East Carolina University and pursued graduate studies at Johns Hopkins University, the University of South Florida, and University of St. Andrews in Scotland.
+Jordan Nelms (pictured) is the Planning Branch Manager at the Maryland Emergency Management Agency, and previously worked as a contractor with Witt Associates supporting the PPD-8 Program Executive Office at the Federal Emergency Management Agency.
+He received a BA in political science/security studies from East Carolina University and pursued graduate studies at the Johns Hopkins University, the University of South Florida, and the University of St. Andrews in Scotland.